What if my pain is worse tomorrow? What if I can’t sleep? What if I have a reaction to my new medication?

-One thing I have learned over the years of living with chronic illness and a rare disease, is that you just can’t live with the “what ifs”.
+One thing I have learned over the years of living with a rare disease, is you just can’t live with the “what ifs”.
 Not if you want to find a sense of peace and joy.

 Look around you.
 Acknowledge your current challenges.
-That’s important.
+It’s so important.
 Being in denial only causes longer term problems but don’t forget to count your blessings.
 Name them.
 Write them down.

 Life may not be perfect but it’s still your life.
 Your life to be lived to the fullest within the bounds of your physical limitations.